If you’re like an

 Shingrix is not recommended for adults under age 50 who have a healthy immune system.

-It is recommended for adults ages 19 or over who are immunocompromised, such as people with an immune-related health condition or who are receiving immunosuppressive agents, which are medications that reduce the body’s immune response.
+It is recommended for adults ages 19 or over who are immunocompromised, such as people with an immune-related health condition or who are receiving immunosuppressive medications, which are medications that reduce the body’s immune response.
 These medications may help prevent organ rejection after an organ transplant and treat other medical conditions.

-It’s recommended that you get a second dose between 2 and 6 months after the first.
+Doctors recommend you get a second dose between 2 and 6 months after the first.
 But, if you have waited longer than 6 months, according to the

 Do I have to get a first and second dose if I’ve never had chickenpox (varicella)?

-How long will immunity last?
+How long will immunity from the Shingles vaccine last?

 Immunity stays strong for at least 7 years and is more than 90% effective at preventing shingles and PHN among people ages 50 and over, per the

-Who should not get the vaccine?
+Who should not get the Shingles vaccine?

 You should not get Shingrix if you: